Faculty & Staff

 Dr. Anne Angstrom began her teaching career in 1992 in Kentucky, where she taught middle and high school reading, Spanish, English, and speech and drama.
-She holds a B.A. in Secondary English and Spanish Education from the University of Kentucky; an M.A. in Secondary School Counseling from Western Kentucky University; and a Ph.D. in English Language Arts Education from Auburn University.
+She holds a Ph.D. in English Language Arts Education from Auburn University, a Master of Arts degree in Secondary School Counseling from Western Kentucky University, and a Bachelor of Arts degree in Secondary English and Spanish Education from the University of Kentucky.
 Her honors include High School Teacher of the Year (Glasgow Independent Schools, 1996); Paul W. Scheid Memorial English Education Award (Auburn University, 1998); Albert Hamilton Collins and Presidential Graduate Fellow (Auburn University, 1998-2000); and Outstanding Graduate Student (Department of Curriculum and Teaching, Auburn University, 2001).
 She has been a professor of English at Western Kentucky University and at Florida SouthWestern State College before joining the School of Education in 2012.
 Dr. Angstrom has published articles on the teaching of adolescent literature and has given presentations at numerous regional and national conferences.
 Dr. Angstrom’s scholarly interests include the use of reading and writing workshop and portfolio assessment.

 Dr. Regina Miller is a Professor of Education at Florida SouthWestern State College.
 She teaches T.E.S.O.L.
 (Teaching English to Speakers of Other Languages) courses for students in the Bachelor of Science Degree Program and serves as the ESOL Coordinator in the School of Education.
 Dr. Miller has experience as a special education teacher, behavior management specialist, staffing specialist, learning resource specialist, online writing consultant, online associate faculty for graduate education courses, and adjunct professor for E.A.P (English for Academic Purposes) courses.
 She has spent many hours in the classroom at all grade levels as a classroom teacher and behavior management specialist.
 Dr. Miller holds a Master of Science in Specific Learning Disability, an Educational Specialist (Ed.
 S) in T.E.S.O.L, and Doctorate of Education (Ed.D) from Nova Southeastern University.